fabiomascarenhas/fabiomascarenhas.github.com/lua/homework1.md

 better if you try to guess first what the output will be, from what you have learned in class.

-This homework is worth 15 points in the final grade.
-Each question is worth 3 points.

 1\.
 What is the output of the following chunk, and why?

 {% highlight lua %}